oracle-livelabs/developer/liquibase-deploy-apex-ords/lab1-setup/lab1-setup.md

 -   Create an Oracle Autonomous Database
 -   Create an APEX workspace
--   Review your APEX workspace dashboards
+-   Review your application and component dashboards

 ### Prerequisites